Governing a United Earth

 Beyond the UN

-Charter does not prevent UN members from joining a more effective United Earth
+The UN Charter does not prevent UN members from joining a more

-(UE).
-Most nations already have joined several formal international
+effective United Earth (UE).
+Most nations already have joined several formal

-organizations to agree on common rules and to coordinate their trade (NAFTA),
+international organizations to agree on common rules and to coordinate their

-police (Interpol), global investment (IMF and World Bank), or military (NATO)
+trade (NAFTA), police (Interpol), global investment (IMF and World Bank), or

-functions.
-If people foresee more benefits than costs from a stronger
+military (NATO) functions.
+If people foresee more benefits than costs from a

-international government, their nations will join and fund the government to
+stronger international government, their nations will join and fund the

-Charter should value the decisions of leaders chosen in free elections more
+The UE Charter should value the decisions of leaders chosen in

-population.
-Each nation’s vote should be proportional to population multiplied
+often than the census counts of population.
+Each nation’s vote should be proportional

 Table 3.